-The research and development undertaken by the Company is reviewed and directed by a Science Committee that meets on a regular basis (every 2 to 3 months).
-This committee is made up of both the commercial and scientific members of the Group together with some non-executive director(s) with suitable commercial experience and SAB members.
-The committee ensures that the research and development programme is focused on maximising commercial value to the Group.
+Oncimmune’s research and development is directed by the Science Committee.
+This committee includes key commercial and scientific executives, non-executive directors and scientific advisors.
+The committee ensures that the research and development programme is focused on maximising the commercial value of the company.

-Through the committee, the Group appoints a leading expert (normally from the SAB) to oversee and guide each project.
+The committee appoints a leading expert, normally from the Scientific Advisory Board, to oversee and guide each research and development project.
 Currently, Professors Peter Boyle, David Kerr, Zhiping Lee and Dr George Parsons are actively fulfilling these roles in a number of key areas.

 The Science Committee of Oncimmune is:

 Geoffrey has an entrepreneurial career that started in 1982 when Geoffrey founded a number of companies in the media sector backed by The Abingdon Management Company Limited (Abingdon).
-In 1988, he joined the board of Abingdon as CEO and subsequently became sole owner having acquired the Company from its institutional shareholders.
-Abingdon had a number of quoted and unquoted investments – perhaps the most noteworthy being Fortronic, which developed the first magnetic strip plastic card swipe technology.
+In 1988, he joined the board of Abingdon as CEO to manage the Company’s portfolio of media and technology investments, and subsequently became sole owner having acquired Abingdon from its institutional shareholders.
+Abingdon had a number of quoted and unquoted investments.
 In 1998 he launched Premium TV (PTV) securing a contractual joint venture with Eurosport to create “British Eurosport”.
 Later that year PTV was acquired by NTL (now Virgin Media).
-As CEO of PTV Geoffrey instigated and oversaw the highly complex development of the largest integrated broadband and internet sports broadcasting platform in the world at that time.
-Over the past ten years Geoffrey has increasingly focused his time and energies on the health sector and has dedicated almost all of his time in the past 8 years to the development of Oncimmune Limited, serving as its Executive Chairman and now CEO.
+As CEO of PTV Geoffrey developed the largest integrated broadband and internet sports broadcasting platform in the world at that time.
+Over the past ten years Geoffrey has developed Oncimmune Limited, serving as its Executive Chairman and now CEO.
 Geoffrey is also a senior research fellow at the International Prevention Research Institute.
 His personal commitment to cancer detection can be traced to his father, the first medical oncologist in the United Kingdom.

 Dr Murray studied Applied Biology at Nottingham Trent University before reading for a PhD in Pharmaceutical Sciences at the University of Nottingham.
 The focus of Dr Murray’s PhD studies, was the development of monoclonal antibodies for diagnosis of cancer.
 She later worked on the development of peptide mimetics for purification of monoclonal antibodies and antibody fragments and then spent three years developing radioimmunoconjugates for diagnosis and treatment of bladder cancer.
 During this postdoctoral research position, Dr Murray was awarded a travel fellowship by the European Association for Cancer Research which allowed her to spend a period of training at the Paul Scherrer Institute in Switzerland where she worked on the development of techniques for conjugating rhenium-188 to biological molecules such as antibodies.
 Dr Murray has published over 40 papers in peer reviewed journals and has written several book chapters and invited reviews.
 She has presented her work at numerous national and international conferences.
 When Dr Murray joined Oncimmune Limited in 2004 as Senior Director of Assay Development she was one of the Company’s first employees.
 Since then she has been involved with the EarlyCDT® platform through all of its stages of development and validation and has provided critical technical leadership.